Embattled Chicago Mayor Emanuel served as Obama's first White House chief of staff

 President Barack Obama, long in pursuit of balance between outrage and reconciliation on issues of race and violence, is facing an infinitely more complex calculus in Chicago, where the streets of his hometown are filling with angry protests.

-Unlike other cities where the combustable pairing of police brutality and systemic racism sparked nights of rage, Obama’s ties to Chicago -- where he maintains a residence and where he’ll build his presidential library -- run deep.
+Unlike other cities where the combustable pairing of police brutality and systemic racism sparked nights of rage, Obama’s ties to Chicago – where he maintains a residence and where he’ll build his presidential library – run deep.

 With his former top aide, Chicago Mayor Rahm Emanuel, facing increasingly loud calls to resign, Obama’s strategy for now is to remain silent, citing ongoing Justice Department investigations into the police shooting that first prompted the protests.

 “The President does have some limitations on what he can say on this manner, given that he is the President of the United States and an attorney general that he appointed is leading an agency that’s conducting an independent investigation,” White House press secretary Josh Earnest said on Wednesday.

 Last week, Earnest said that “by commenting on this at great length, I think would be viewed by some as improperly interfering with an ongoing independent criminal investigation.”

 But in those cases, it often seemed like he wanted to say more – either to denounce ingrown racial biases where they appeared, or to demand incompetent officials step down.